nateify/word-play-helper/README.md

 ## Features

--   Input your current letter grid.
+-   Input your current letter grid (including bonus tiles).
 -   Find all possible words with your current letters, ordered by length.
 -   Filter results by prefix, suffix, infix.